Calculate THD distortion convert percent to decibels dB signal percent voltage % vs converter damping THD+N - sengpielaudio Checker

 Fill out the gray box and click at the respective calculation bar under it.

-therefore the distortion attenuation must be a negative dB value.
+The distortion factor is always smaller than 1 or less than 100 %, therefore the distortion attenuation has to be a negative dB value.

 Distortion attenuation